 Abstract: Many of the world’s poor consume very few calories; one-seventh of the world’s population remains below recommended intake levels.
 Yet, the impact of this nominally low caloric intake on productivity is unclear.
 This paper presents two analyses which find that changes in caloric intake result in substantial and broadly generalizable changes in productivity among malnourished adults in India.
 The first draws on a five-week randomized controlled trial among cycle-rickshaw drivers in Chennai, in which half of the participants received an additional 700 calories per day.
 Treated individuals showed significant improvements in both physical and cognitive tasks and increased labor supply and income by approximately 10 percent by the final week.
 The second study examines the impact of a 700 calorie per day decline in intake, caused by fasting during Ramadan, on agricultural production.
 This analysis leverages heterogeneity in cropping cycles between and within districts as well as the fact that Ramadan cycles throughout the calendar year to generate three sources of variation in the overlap between fasting and the labor intensive portions of the cropping cycle.
 Using a triple-difference approach, I find that overlap between Ramadan and the labor intensive portions of cropping cycles results in declines in production which correspond to a 20 to 40 percent decrease in productivity per fasting individual.
 Multiple sources of evidence suggest that production declines are driven primarily by reduced caloric intake rather than by other behavioral changes during Ramadan.
 The estimated return to investment in additional calories is positive, with point estimates of 75 percent over six months in the randomized trial and 225 percent over one month during Ramadan fasting.
 Given substantial evidence that traditionally hypothesized liquidity constraints do not meaningfully limit caloric consumption, the low caloric intake of the majority of Indian adults presents a puzzle in light of the high estimated returns.
 Responses from an incentivized survey suggest that inaccurate beliefs about both the returns to calories and the caloric content of foods may play a role in the low levels of caloric consumption.

-HCMG 890-001: This course examines issues related to the Services Sector of thehealth care industry.
-For those interested in management, investing, or bankingto the health care industry, the services sector will likely be the largest and most dynamic sector within all of health care.
+HCMG 8900-001: This course examines issues related to the Services Sector of the health care industry.
+For those interested in management, investing, or banking in the health care industry, the services sector will likely be the largest and most dynamic sector within all of health care.
 We will study key management issues related to a number of different health care services businesses with a focus on common challenges related to reimbursement, regulatory, margin, growth, and competitive issues.
 We will look at a number of different businesses and subsectors that may have been unfamiliar to students prior to taking the course.
-We will make extensive use of outside speakers, many of whom will be true industry leaders within different sectors of the health care services industry.
+We will make extensive use of outside speakers, many of whom are true industry leaders within different sectors of the health care services industry.
 Speakers will address the current management issues they face in running their businesses as well as discuss the career decisions and leadership styles that enables them to reach the top of their profession.
-Students will be asked to develop a plan to both buyout and manage a specific health care services business of their choosing and will present their final plans to a panel of leading Health Care Private Equity investors who will evaluate their analysis.
-Prerequisites: HCMG 841.
-Health Care Management MBA majors only Senior healthcare executives and policy leaders will be engaged as guest speakers.
+Students will be asked to develop a plan to both buy out and manage a specific health care services business of their choosing and will present their final plans to a panel of leading Health Care Private Equity investors who will evaluate their analysis.
+Prerequisites: HCMG 8410.
+Health Care Management MBA majors only

 This course establishes the micro-economic foundations for understanding business decision-making.
 The course will cover consumer theory and market demand under full information, market equilibrium and government intervention, production theory and cost optimization, producing in perfectly competitive and monopoly markets, vertical relations, and game theory, including simultaneous, sequential, and infinitely repeated games.
 Finally, we will wrap up game theory with an application to auctions.
 Students are expected to have mastered these materials before enrolling in the second quarter course: Microeconomics for Managers: Advanced Applications.